Slavery and Human Trafficking Statement for Snows Motor Group Limited and its subsidiaries for the year ending 31 December 2016.

 We are primarily an automotive retailer and a provider of servicing and parts.
 Snows Business Holdings Limited is the parent company of a wholly owned subsidiary, Snows Motor Group Limited.
 The group has its head office in the UK (Southampton) and all trading outlets are in the UK (South and South West of England).
 The group has an annual turnover in excess of £36m.

-Our business is organised across the twelve different brands we represent – BMW, Citroën, KIA, Lexus, Lotus, MINI, Peugeot, SEAT, Suzuki, Toyota, Volvo & VW Commercials.
+Our business is organised across the twelve different brands we represent – Abarth, Alfa Romeo, BMW, Citroën, DS, Fiat, Jeep, KIA, Lexus, Lotus, Mazda, MINI, Mercedes-Benz Vans, Peugeot, SEAT, Suzuki, Toyota, Volvo & VW Commercials.